 Nevertheless, just as the governments of the 1990s, both Conservative and Labour, had ineluctable continuities with Thatcherism, so Noble’s tenure as Artistic Director can be read structurally as a neo-liberal, marketizing revolution, even as its leader emphasised soft power and emotional literacy.
-Noble’s organisational innovations, like the “new access operating model” and its successor, “Project Fleet”, announced in 2001, were designed to make the RSC leaner and more flexible (Chambers 107-108), with shorter contracts for actors, more touring, more stand-alone productions, and a producer system to replace the organisational principle of associate directors.
-These changes, too, reflected the political climate of the time, with New Labour, in a continuity with Thatcher and Major, emphasising the importance of worker “flexibility” as a key component of the globalised, insecure, knowledge economy of “post-Fordism” .
-Yet these changes alienated many members of staff, imposing a flavour of the “multinational conglomerate” on what had previously been a “cottage industry”, according to Simon Trowbridge in his history of the company (134).
-Moreover, the resentment in Stratford-on-Avon itself that Noble’s modernising reforms were breaking up patterns of local and family employment that had held for decades surely contributed to the speed of his demise.
-As even Fukuyama recognised, economic rationalism requires allegiance to older, “non-universal forms of recognition” in order to sustain itself (335).
-By breaking up the “pre-liberal traditions” of the local Stratford theatre community in the interests of economic efficiency, Noble appeared to cut himself adrift from RSC history (335).
+Noble’s organisational innovations, like the “new access operating model” and its successor, “Project Fleet”, announced in 2001, were designed to make the RSC leaner and more flexible (Chambers 2004, 107-108), with shorter contracts for actors, more touring, more stand-alone productions, and a producer system to replace the organisational principle of associate directors.
+These changes, too, reflected the political climate of the time.
+New Labour, like the Thatcher and Major governments that preceded it, emphasised the importance of worker “flexibility” as a key component of the globalised, insecure, knowledge economy of “post-Fordism” (Driver and Martell 1998, 43, 44).
+Yet these changes alienated many members of the RSC’s staff, imposing a flavour of the “multinational conglomerate” on what had previously been a “cottage industry”, according to Simon Trowbridge in his history of the company (Trowbridge 2013, 134).
+Moreover, the resentment in Stratford-on-Avon itself that Noble’s modernising reforms were breaking up patterns of local and family employment that had held for decades (Chambers 2004, 186-188) surely contributed to the speed of his demise.
+As even Fukuyama recognised, economic rationalism requires allegiance to older, “non-universal forms of recognition” in order to sustain itself (Fukuyama 1992, 335).
+By breaking up the “pre-liberal traditions” of the local Stratford theatre community in the interests of economic efficiency, Noble appeared to cut himself adrift from RSC history (Fukuyama 1992, 335).

-In addition, in 2001 Noble was beset by opposition to his plan to demolish the Royal Shakespeare Theatre and to establish a theme-park-style “Shakespeare Village” by the River Avon, with very public criticism from celebrity actors and a grassroots organisation called HOOT (“Hands Off Our Theatre”) .
+In addition, in 2001 Noble was beset by opposition to his plan to demolish the Royal Shakespeare Theatre and to establish a theme-park-style “Shakespeare Village” by the River Avon, with very public criticism from celebrity actors and a grassroots organisation called HOOT (“Hands Off Our Theatre”) (Trowbridge 2013, 136).
 There is an irony, then – possibly even a gross institutional insensitivity – to the “This Other Eden” season’s celebration of the history of precise localities taking place in London while the Royal Shakespeare Theatre dispute was taking place in Stratford.
 “This Other Eden” ran in the period just after the celebrations of a new millennium, symbolised by New Labour’s project, the Millennium Dome, with its fourteen celebratory – and corporate-sponsored – zones, bearing names such as Shared Ground, Living Island, and Home Planet.
 Had the Shakespeare Village been built, it might have been regarded as Adrian Noble’s own Millennium Dome project.
-Like the Pit season’s white box, the Millennium Dome was a deliberately blank space, “Open land”, as Buffini’s stage direction has it (13) from which the public were invited to inspect national history.
+Like the Pit season’s white box, the Millennium Dome was a deliberately blank space, “Open land”, as Buffini’s stage direction has it (Buffini 2001, 13) from which the public were invited to inspect national history.